ericoporto/ags-manual-wiki/Globalfunctions_General.md

 with SATURATION percent saturation.

 This allows you to apply a global tint to everything on the screen.
-The RED, GREEN and BLUE parameters are from 0-255, and specify the colour of the tint.
+The RED, GREEN and BLUE parameters are from 0-255, and specify the color of the tint.

 The SATURATION parameter defines how much the tint is applied, and is from 0-100.
-A saturation of 100 will completely re-colourize the sprites to the supplied colour, and a saturation of 1 will give them a very minor tint towards the specified colour.
+A saturation of 100 will completely re-colorize the sprites to the supplied color, and a saturation of 1 will give them a very minor tint towards the specified color.

 The LUMINANCE parameter allows you to adjust the brightness of the sprites at the same time.
 It ranges from 0-100.
 Passing 100 will draw